SourMesen/Mesen/Docs/content/configuration/Audio.md

 In addition, the **volume** and **panning** of each sound channel can be adjusted.
 For more control over the actual sound, the equalizer can be used to alter the relative strength of specific frequencies -- with work, this can be used to make the audio sound more like an actual NES would.

-A number of audio effects are available in the `Effects` tab -- the Stereo Delay effect, in particular, produces a relatively nice fake stereo effect.
+A number of audio effects are available in the `Effects` tab, including a few different fake stereo effects.

 <div class="clear"></div>